metno/vagrant-s-enda/README.md

 ### Discovery Metadata Catalog Ingestor, DMCI

-Ingesting MMD files to both archive and PyCSW.
+An API tool for ingesting MMD files to the archive and the PyCSW database.

 #### Insert

-This validates the MMD file.
-If the validation goes through, we ingest the MMD file into the archive folder, convert it to ISO and ingest it into PyCSW.
+API method to first validate and then ingest the MMD file in case of successful validation.
+In case the validation fails, the user receives an error message.
+If the validation succeeds, the MMD file is ingested into the archive folder, converted to the Norwegian version of the INSPIRE ISO19115 profile and ingested into the PyCSW database.

 ```bash
 curl --data-binary @test/metopb-avhrr-20201201155244-20201201160030.xml http://10.10.10.10:8000/v1/insert